-All subsurface explorations and laboratory testing are performed by a Consultant who holds a retainer contract with the GDS.
+For projects with Consultant subsurface investigation and in-house geotechnical design, all subsurface explorations and laboratory testing are performed by a Consultant who holds a retainer contract with the GDS.
 All design work and construction support is performed by the GDS.
 Projects developed with retainer subsurface investigations and in-house design usually proceed as follows:

-- Another DOTD section (Bridge Design, Road Design, Project Management, etc.) or District furnishes a formal boring request via the Geotechnical Request Form located on the Pavement & Geotechnical webpage.
-The request should include any relevant project information, such as general bridge plans, as-built plans, existing geotechnical information, etc. - The boring request is reviewed by a GDS engineer who evaluates the necessary scope of the geotechnical investigation based on the anticipated construction, improvements, repairs, etc. The engineer develops a subsurface investigation plan and furnishes it to the GDS Contracts Specialist.
+- Another DOTD section (Bridge Design, Road Design, Project Management, etc.) or district furnishes a formal boring request via the Geotechnical Request Form located on the Pavement & Geotechnical webpage.
+The request includes any relevant project information, such as general bridge plans, as-built plans, existing geotechnical information, etc. - The boring request is reviewed by a GDS engineer who evaluates the necessary scope of the geotechnical investigation based on the anticipated construction, improvements, repairs, etc.

+The engineer develops a Subsurface Investigation Plan (see Section 3.3.1) and furnishes it to the GDS Contracts Specialist.

 - Using a predefined Secondary Selection Process, the GDS Contracts Specialist selects a Consultant from the GDS' active retainer contracts, then solicits a scope of work and cost estimate for the work.
-The Contracts Specialist writes a Task Order (TO), requests funding, and provides Notice to Proceed (NTP) to the Consultant. - The Consultant performs all fieldwork and laboratory testing and issues a GDR to the GDS, which includes soil boring logs, laboratory testing results, and a brief description of the work and methods used.
-The Consultant also furnishes the geotechnical data to the GDS in an approved data interchange format as discussed in Section 15.5.5. - The DOTD section that requested the soil borings furnishes a formal design request, including plans, design loads, cross-sections, etc. This is done using the same Geotechnical Request Form on the Pavement & Geotechnical webpage; - The GDS performs design analyses and writes a GIR to document the design assumptions.
-Planrelated design recommendations are furnished to the originator of the design request in the cover letter of the report or in a separate memo. - If the recommendations require construction services (dynamic monitoring, review of foundation installation plans, static load test interpretation, etc.), the district Project Engineer contacts the GDS to schedule the work after the project has been awarded.
-The GDS may prepare additional reports to document the fieldwork depending upon project needs.
+The Contracts Specialist writes a Task Order (TO), requests funding, and provides Notice to Proceed (NTP) to the Consultant. - The Consultant performs all fieldwork (see Chapter 3) and laboratory testing (see Chapter 4) and issues a Geotechnical Data Report (GDR) (see Section 15.5) to the GDS for review and acceptance.
+This report includes soil boring logs, laboratory testing results, and a brief description of the work and methods used.
+The Consultant also furnishes the geotechnical data to the GDS in an approved data interchange format as discussed in Section 15.5.1. - The DOTD section that requested the soil borings furnishes a formal design request, including plans, design loads, cross-sections, etc. This is done using the same Geotechnical Request Form on the Pavement & Geotechnical webpage. - The GDS performs design analyses and writes a GIR (see Section 15.6) to document the design assumptions.
+Plan-related design recommendations are typically furnished to the originator of the design request in the cover letter of the report or in a separate memo. - If the recommendations require construction services (dynamic monitoring, review of foundation installation plans, static load test interpretation, etc.), the district Project Engineer contacts the GDS to schedule the work after the project has been awarded.
+The GDS may prepare additional reports to document the fieldwork depending upon project needs (see Chapter 15).